ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

    :scale: 50 %
    :alt: an image

-   Figure N: Pie charts showing the split between Py-ART user and non-user respondants and aggregated (user/non-user) self identification of organization and role within that organization.
+   Figure 2: Pie charts showing the split between Py-ART user and non-user respondants and aggregated (user/non-user) self identification of organization and role within that organization.